vippsas/vipps-qr-api/vipps-qr-api.md

 The access token is obtained by calling [`POST:/accesstoken/get`](https://vippsas.github.io/vipps-ecom-api/#/Authorization_Service/fetchAuthorizationTokenUsingPost) and passing the `client_id`, `client_secret` and `Ocp-Apim-Subscription-Key`.
-(We _are_ aware that this is a `POST`, without a body, to an endpoint with `get` in the URL, and hope to fix it in a later version of the API.
-Sorry.)

 Request (including the recommended `Vipps-*` HTTP headers):